 }

-is a sparse Matrix object containing GW and qr
+where spG is a sparse Matrix object containing \(GW\) and qr is the QR

-the QR decomposition of the design matrix from the linear model.
-The
+decomposition of the design matrix from the linear model.
+The transpose

 function(X) {